-Trade receivables are initially recognised at fair value and subsequently measured at amortised cost using the effective interest method, less any provision for impairment.
+Trade receivables are initially recognised at fair value and subsequently measured at amortised cost using the effective interest method, less any allowance for expected credit losses.
 Trade receivables are generally due for settlement within 30 days.

-Other receivables are recognised at amortised cost, less any provision for impairment.
+Other receivables are recognised at amortised cost, less any allowance for expected credit losses.